malsharawy/Segmentation-of-Cerbrovascular-system/README.md

 # CT Perfusion Repo
-# Aim: Generating perfusion maps from CT images using different segmentation tools.
+# Aim: Generating perfusion maps from CTA images using different segmentation tools.

-## This repo has 3 segmentation tools:
+## The developed approach uses only the specific DEN file format ""  as input.

+### First enhancement with normalization and contrast stretching are performed.

+### Currently three segmentation algorithm were developed for vessels extraction:

 ### 1. Segmentation of CTA images using Gaussian mixture model with expectation maximization.
 ### 2. Segmentation of CTA images using Fuzzy c-means.